Pericarditis - after heart attack

 In some cases, excess fluid surrounding the heart (pericardial effusion) may need to be removed.
 This is done with a procedure called pericardiocentesis.
 If complications develop, part of the pericardium may need to be removed with surgery (pericardiectomy).

 The condition may come back, even in people who get treatment.
 Untreated pericarditis can be life threatening in some cases.

 Call your health care provider if:

-LeWinter MM, Tischler MD.
+LeWinter MM, Hopkins WE.
 Pericardial diseases.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Mann DL, Zipes DP, Libby P, et al. eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders; 2011:chap 75.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 71.